draios/sysdig/userspace/sysdig/man/sysdig.md

 **-t** _timetype_, **--timetype**=_timetype_
   Change the way event time is displayed.
 Accepted values are **h** for human-readable string, **a** for absolute timestamp from epoch, **r** for relative time from the first displayed event, **d** for delta between event enter and exit, and **D** for delta from the previous event.

+**-T**, **--force-tracers-capture**
+  Tell the driver to make sure full buffers are captured from /dev/null, to make sure that tracers are completely captured.
+Note that sysdig will enable extended /dev/null capture by itself after detecting that tracers are written there, but that could result in the truncation of some tracers at the beginning of the capture.
+This option allows preventing that.

 **--unbuffered**
   Turn off output buffering.
 This causes every single line emitted by sysdig to be flushed, which generates higher CPU usage but is useful when piping sysdig's output into another process or into a script.